dikortis/LetsTalkETC/Episodes/Episode_5.md

 that you contribute to the community right for me I've made profits off of
-Bitcoin I've made profits off of etherium I'm ideologically invested in athyrium classic so being involved during this volatile price discovery era of etherium classics lifecycle you have to be open because it's so risky to making sacrifices for the benefit of the community that's a way in which
+Bitcoin I've made profits off of ethereum I'm ideologically invested in athyrium classic so being involved during this volatile price discovery era of ethereum classics lifecycle you have to be open because it's so risky to making sacrifices for the benefit of the community that's a way in which